gviezzesf/sf-cert-prep/README.md

 ## Tech

 Single-page app — plain HTML, CSS, and JavaScript.
 No framework, no build step, no backend.
-All data lives in `data.js`.
 Progress and notes are stored in `localStorage`.